 David denies that the contact was only over his clothing and reports it as a stroking motion, rather than a pat.
 He also states that he was not aware that police ever contacted his parents.
 Additionally, in the recording, he repeatedly said he was ten years old when the abuse happened, but dates on the police reports show that he was actually 13.

-The TTF also submitted records requests to multiple police departments across the country in areas where Van Wagenen has lived.
+Truth & Transparency also submitted records requests to multiple police departments across the country in areas where Van Wagenen has lived.
 The only other offenses returned were minor traffic violations.
 A request of his personnel file from the University of Central Florida, where he taught from 1999 to 2005, yielded nothing but employment agreements and no evidence of any complaints from students or colleagues.

 Who is Sterling Van Wagenen?